Pedestrian protection system

 Damaged front

-Contact a Polestar Authorised Service Point if the front of the car has been damaged in any way.
+Contact a service point if the front of the car has been damaged in any way.
 This is to ensure the damage hasn't affected any of the car's safety systems, including the pedestrian protection system.

 Car modifications